Interview Nicolas Pinard, Manager of the Factory Sport Games in Chazay

 - Can you introduce yourself please?

-Nicolas Pinard: Yes, so quickly, basically I am a sports teacher, I have a master's degree at URFSTAPS in football with in addition a right to train second degree.
+Nicolas Pinard: Yes, so quickly, basically I am a sports teacher, I have a master's degree at URFSTAPS in football with the additional right to coach second level.
 Then, I switched to catering for 5 years.
-And then, from now on, I manage the Factory complex on the catering part and on the sports part: 5/5 football fields, squash, badminton and then the two tennis courts. padel interior plus the two padel to come up.
+And then, now, I manage the Factory complex on the catering side and on the sports side: 5/5 football pitches, squash, badminton and then the two indoor padel courts plus the two padel courts to come.

 - What is your daily role in the company?